peterjc/MDT-INTR-EXP-MET/CONTRIBUTING.rst

 This experiment is written within the web-based oTree Studio environment.
-Any changes are exported as a tar-ball named ``*-MDT-INTR-EXP-MET.otreezip`` (with a random three letter prefix), which we unzip and check into version control:
+Any changes are exported as a tar-ball named ``*-MDT-INTR-EXP-MET.otreezip`` (with a random three letter prefix), which we unzip, test, and check into version
+control:

 .. code:: console

     $ tar -zxvf ~/Downloads/*-MDT-INTR-EXP-MET.otreezip && \
       rm ~/Downloads/*-MDT-INTR-EXP-MET.otreezip
+    $ otree test
     $ git commit . -m "Changes from oTree Studio"

 Beware that additional care is needed if any of the folder names have changed